-CBSE 10 Geography Chapter 2 Forest and Wildlife Resources Questions and Answers
+CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 1. Multiple choice questions.